smcguire36/fulcrum-desktop/docs/guides/plugins.md

 To install or use plugins, you will first need a basic development environment.
 The development environment consists of Git, Nodejs and Yarn.
-Eventually it will not be necessary to install these to *use* plugins and it will only be required if you want to make changes to the plugins.
+Eventually it will not be necessary to install these to *use* plugins and it will only be required if you want to develop plugins.

 ## macOS